 Nutrition for Alzheimer's Disease

-While no special diet is required for people with Alzheimer’s disease—unless they have another condition, such as diabetes, that requires diet monitoring—eating a well-balanced, nutritious diet is extremely beneficial.
+While no special diet is required for people with Alzheimer’s disease—unless they have another condition, such as diabetes or hypertension or high cholesterol, that requires diet monitoring—eating a well-balanced, nutritious diet is extremely beneficial.
 With the proper diet, your body will work more efficiently, you’ll have more energy, and your medications will work properly.
 This article addresses the basics of good nutrition.
 Please consult your physician before making any changes to your diet.

 - Eat a variety of foods from each food category

 - Maintain your weight through a proper balance of exercise and food.